JamieS56/Milestone-Project-4/README.md

         ![Player profile view](media/README/testing/fixure-player-edditing/edit-player-1.jpg)

-    2. You can then edit the details and click update player.
+    2. Then you can edit what you want and click update player.

         ![Player edit view](media/README/testing/fixure-player-edditing/edit-player-2.jpg)